What exactly is a content writer?

 Copywriter’s Writing Style

 Since the goal of a copywriter is to sell people on brands, ideas or ideology, writing simple material seems easier.
 It takes on a much more straightforward and unveiled approach that seeks to fuse the products with the ideology of a brand to create definitive branding.
-Copywriting is, therefore, advertorial at its core and its main intent are to pitch to customers so that they will engage with a brand and purchase products and/or services.
+Copywriting is, therefore, advertorial at its core and its main intent is to pitch to customers so that they will engage with a brand and purchase products and/or services.

 Content Writer Writing Style

 In general, content writers take on a strategic, authoritative approach that involves meaty copy.
 Creating rich content is the goal and this makes the ideal copy a lot longer than copywriting content.
-1,000 words is a minimum with established copywriters, and this has plenty of benefits not only because it provides the reader with a depth of understanding on a given topic, but also because of Google’s tendency to favor this type of writing.
+1,000 words is a minimum with established copywriters, and this has plenty of benefits not only because it provides the reader with a depth of understanding on a given topic, but also because of Google’s tendency to favour this type of writing.
 Long, rich articles build trust with the search engines and are ranked higher – leading to more conversions.

 The Main Purpose of A Copywriter’s Copy?